joshelvn11/ish-app/README.md

 - The design shows the content and placement of all core components.

 **Relation to Project Goal**: By creating a comprehensive design and wireframe, we ensure that the development process aligns closely with the intended user experience supporting the goal of creating a well design, easy to use interaface.

-#### [USER STORY] Application Design / Wireframe

-**Description**: Create a comprehensive mockup application design and wireframe that outlines the visual structure, layout, and user interface elements of the ish project management tool.

-**User Story**: As a developer, I want to have access to a detailed application design and wireframe so that I can understand the intended user experience, layout, and functionality, enabling me to develop the application accurately and efficiently.

-**Acceptance Criteria**:

-- A wireframe design mockup is available to view in Figma.
-- The design shows the content and placement of all core components.

-**Relation to Project Goal**: By creating a comprehensive design and wireframe, we ensure that the development process aligns closely with the intended user experience supporting the goal of creating a well designed, easy to use interaface.

 #### [USER STORY] Navigation Bar